Osilan0/Rocket-Payload-Project/README.md

 # Rocket-Payload-Project
-Developed code using Arduino IDE to interface microcontrollers with sensors, enhancing the design and communication systems for the payload as part of the Student Space Programs Laboratory training program
+Developed code using Arduino IDE measuring vibrational stability, flex, and vibrational forces using GPS, accelerometer, altimeter, and flex sensors.
+This was as part of the Student Space Programs Laboratory training program

 ## Features
 - GPS module integration